-There is also a warning label on the side of the instrument panel, visible when the front passenger door is open.
+Additionally there is a warning label on the side of the instrument panel, visible when the front passenger door is open, or on the passenger's sun visor.

 The front airbag system is triggered in the event of a front-end impact of a certain severity.
 The ignition needs to be switched on.